arnoo/angelspie/README.md

 Move window to monitor identified by `monitor-ref-or-direction`.
-  `monitor-ref-or-direction` can be one of "left", "right", "up" or "down" relative to the current window's monitor (i.e. the one that has most of the window in it) or it can be the monitor's connector name as defined by Xrandr (ex: "DP1", "HDMI1", etc.
+  `monitor-ref-or-direction` can be one of "left", "right", "up" or "down" relative to the current window's monitor (i.e. the one that has most of the window in it), "primary" for the primary monitor or it can be the monitor's connector name as defined by Xrandr (ex: "DP1", "HDMI1", etc.
   If preserve-tiling is true, the tiling pattern last set for this window will be reapplied after moving it to the new monitor.